Budgeting sucks.

 Low Effort – High Impact

-If you want to save money without really trying then you definitely need to max out these easy wins.
-I’d also be willing to say that if you aren’t willing to put in the effort for these easy changes, then you don’t really care about saving money.
+If you want to save money without trying, you definitely need to max out these easy wins.
+I’d also be willing to say that if you aren’t willing to put in the effort for these easy changes, you don’t care about saving money.

-The things in my life that have had a huge return on effort usually fall into one of two categories:
+The things in my life that have had a significant return on effort usually fall into one of two categories:

 1. Budget cuts that have a recurring benefit

 These are one-time changes that can kick back savings month after month.
-They usually either require you to cancel a recurring expense completely or to find a way to lower them.
+They usually either require you to cancel a recurring expense entirely or to find a way to lower them.

 - Cut your phone bill in half by switching to Republic Wireless, Project FI, or Mint Sim